andrewchambers/bupstash/doc/formats/keys.md

 The sender discards the ephemeral keys once encryption has finished to preserve data secrecy if a send key is eventually compromised.

-Each master/send key pair also has a unique hash key, which creates a unique secret hash function that masks encrypted data from a dictionary based hash lookup.
-This secret combined hash key also allows content addressed based deduplication, while preventing client keys from corrupting each others deduplication space with bad data.
+Each master/send key pair also has a unique hash key, which creates a unique secret hash function that masks encrypted data from dictionary based hash lookup.
+This secret combined hash key also allows content addressed based deduplication, while preventing client keys from corrupting each others deduplication space with deliberately corrupt data.
 The hash function can also be used at decryption time as a cryptographically secure integrity check.

 Encryption and decryption keys are saved on disk using a simple json encoding, the encoding is as follows: